OmnisStudio/Omnis-ServerlessClient/README.md

 - Add omnisnapdata.db to your wrapper resources.

-- Configure your wrapper with the following settings:
+- Configure your wrapper (config.xml) with the following settings:

   ServerOmnisWebUrl = ipaddress:omnis port